How I lost my mom long before she died

 At 72, I am finally finding forgiveness for my mother... and myself.

-A decade ago, I revealed in an essay1 that I suffer from recurring bouts of depression.
+A decade ago, I revealed in an essay on Medium that I suffer from recurring bouts of depression.
 I was 62 at the time, and I published the essay with trepidation about revealing something so personal—something I’d kept a secret for so long.
 I was startled—and gratified—by the reactions.
 One longtime friend stopped me on the street to cry out, “You are so outgoing, I never knew you were depressed!”
-Other friends and acquaintances thanked me for talking about a taboo subject2 and explaining to non-sufferers what depression feels like.
+Other friends and acquaintances thanked me for talking about a taboo subject1 and explaining to non-sufferers what depression feels like.
 A few months later, I took the train to Washington DC to visit my elderly parents.
 Looking out the window, I realized that my mother had never said anything about the article.